Adventures in Demand Analysis Using AI: Using AI to Understand and Represent Products

 In what follows, we refer to \(Q_{it}\) and \(P_{it}\) as the quantity and price signals, respectively.
 Under a power law assumption (see Remark \ref{rmk:time-avg} below), the logarithm of actual sales is proportional to the logarithm of the inverse sales rank; thus, we adopt inverse sales rank as our quantity signal.
 Furthermore, under this assumption, the price sensitivity of the inverse rank is proportional to the price sensitivity of the actual quantity sold, enabling us to capture demand responses to price changes.

 \begin{remark} Our use of the time-averaged inverse sales rank is an approximation motivated by modeling the latent, true quantities \(Q^*_{it}\) as independent draws from an underlying distribution at each time \(t\).
-If an item has sales rank \(k\), the quantity sold should be distributed as the \(k^{\text{th}}\) order statistic from a sample of size \(N\).
-In the case of Pareto distributions with shape \(\vartheta\), a unit change in \(\log Q^*_{it}\), \(\Delta \log Q^*_{it}\), corresponds on average to a change of \(-\vartheta \cdot \Delta \log Q^*_{it}\) in the log sales rank, \(-Q_{it}\).
-This motivates our use of the sales rank.
+If an item has sales rank \(k\) at time \(t\), the quantity sold should be distributed as the \((n-k+1)^{\text{th}}\) order statistic from a sample of size \(n\), denoted $Q_{(n-k+1)t}^*$.
+In the case of Pareto distributions with shape \(\vartheta\), i.e. $\Pr(Q^*_{it} > t) = C_\vartheta\cdot t^{-\vartheta}$, we have the asymptotic approximation \(\log\mathrm{E}[Q_{(n-k+1)t}] \sim C_{\vartheta,n} -\vartheta^{-1}\log(k).\)\footnote{Moments of order statistics for the Pareto distribution are given explicitly by \citet{malik1966exact} (see also \citealp{vannman1976estimators}); combining the result with Stirling's approximation gives $\mathrm{E}[Q_{(n-k+1)t}^*] \sim C_\vartheta(k/n)^{-1/\vartheta}$ as $n \to \infty$.} This motivates our use of the negative log sales rank, $Q_{it}$.
 Using this approximation, \citet{he2020sales} estimate \(\hat\vartheta \approx 0.5\) for toys on \textit{Amazon.com}; consequently, we can multiply our estimates by \(1/\hat\vartheta \approx 2\) to obtain rough estimates of the price elasticity of demand.
-More generally, we can quantify the connection between our estimates and price elasticities under various assumptions about the distribution of sales \citep{office2020using}. \end{remark}
+More generally, one can quantify the connection between our estimates and price elasticities under various assumptions about the distribution of sales \citep{office2020using}. \end{remark}